nfdi4objects/n4o-graph-importer/README.md

 - [n4o-fuseki](https://github.com/nfdi4objects/n4o-fuseki): RDF triple store
 - [n4o-graph-apis](https://github.com/nfdi4objects/n4o-graph-apis): web interface and public SPARQL endpoint

+### Graphs

+[graph]: #graphs

+The knowledge graph is organized in individual named graphs.
+URIs of most of these graphs are based on a namespace prefix, like `http://example.org/`.
+The prefix base can be changed by [configuration](#configuration) and it is currently set to `https://graph.nfdi4objects.net/` by default.

+- metadata about all terminologies is in graph of URI `http://example.org/terminology/`

+- metadata about all collections is in graph of URI `http://example.org/collection/`

+- metadata about all mapping sources is in graph of URI `http://example.org/mappings/`

+- each terminology is imported into a graph by its [BARTOC] URI

+- each collection is imported into a graph of URI namespace `http://example.org/collection/`, followed by a numeric identifier

+- mappings are grouped into mapping sources, each imported into a graph of URI namespace `http://example.org/mappings/`, followed by a numeric identifier

 ### Validation

 Received data in RDF or JSKOS format must be syntactically valid.
 Additional validation has not been implemented yet.